 Virtually anyone that is experiencing the effects of acne vulgaris can be a great candidate for this treatment.
 While almost anyone can experience acne, it is especially prominent in teenagers.
 Usually, we notice that our patients that receive the best results from acne treatment have:

-- Sticky dead skin cells leading to clogged pores
+- Sticky, dead skin cells, causing clogged pores

 - Increased bacterial flora

 - Increased inflammation

 What Causes Acne?

 Numerous factors work in conjunction to produce acne, with clogged pores and hormones playing a big role.
 As hormones start to increase around puberty, the skin produces more oil (sebum).
 This combined with sticky dead skin cells, causes our pores to clog up.
 Normal bacteria on our skin also get trapped in these pores, triggering an inflammatory response in the skin.
 Clogged pores without a large number of bacteria give us our whiteheads and blackheads, whereas larger bacterial counts help create inflammatory lesions like pustules, papules, cysts, and nodules.

 While these are the primary causes of acne, there are a number of other factors, including: